Adam Duvall Player Props: Red Sox vs. Athletics

 Adam Duvall At The Plate

-- Duvall is batting .252 with 10 doubles, a triple, five home runs and nine walks.
+- Duvall has 10 doubles, a triple, five home runs and nine walks while hitting .252.

-- Looking at the 29 games he has played this season, he's homered in four of them (13.8%), and in 4.2% of his trips to the plate.
+- Looking at the 30 games he has played this season, he's homered in four of them (13.3%), and in 4% of his trips to the dish.

-- Duvall has picked up an RBI in 41.4% of his games this season, with more than one RBI in 13.8% of his games.
-He has also driven in three or more runs in two contests.
+- In 43.3% of his games this season, Duvall has had at least one RBI.
+He's picked up more than one in 13.3% and driven in three or more of his team's runs in two contests.

-- He has scored a run in 10 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.